nutjob-laboratories/merk/README.txt

   --scripts-directory DIRECTORY
-                        Location to look for script files --user-file FILENAME  File to use for user data
+                        Location to look for script files --user-file FILENAME  File to use for user data --config-file FILENAME
+                        File to use for configuration data

 Appearance:
   -Q, --qtstyle NAME    Set Qt widget style (default: Windows)